 In January 2017, the FASB issued ASU 2017-04, Simplifying the Test for Goodwill Impairment, which simplifies the accounting for goodwill impairment.
 The ASU requires impairment charges to be based on the first step in today's two-step impairment test.
-ASU 2017-04 is effective for public business entities that are U.S. SEC filers for annual and interim impairment tests performed in periods beginning after December 15, 2021, and early adoption is permitted.
+ASU 2017-04 is effective for public business entities that are SEC filers for annual and interim impairment tests performed in periods beginning after December 15, 2019, and early adoption is permitted.
 Management does not expect the adoption of this guidance to have a significant impact on the Company's financial statements.

 In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses: Measurement of Credit Losses on Financial Instruments, which changes the impairment model for most financial assets.
 The new model uses a forward-looking expected loss method, which will generally result in earlier recognition of allowances for losses.
-In November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments - Credit Losses, which clarifies that receivables arising from operating leases are not within the scope of Topic 326, Financial Instruments - Credit Losses.
+In November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, which clarifies that receivables arising from operating leases are not within the scope of Topic 326, Financial Instruments-Credit Losses.
 Instead, impairment of receivables arising from operating leases should be accounted for in accordance with Topic 842, Leases.
+In April 2019, the FASB issued ASU 2019-04, Codification Improvements to Topic 326, Financial Instruments-Credit Losses, Topic 815, Derivatives and Hedging, and Topic 825, Financial Instruments, which clarifies how to apply certain aspects of the new credit losses standard.
 These ASUs are effective for public business entities that are SEC filers for annual and interim periods beginning after December 15, 2019 and early adoption is permitted for annual and interim periods beginning after December 15, 2018.
 The Company is evaluating the impact of this guidance on its consolidated financial statements.